Start Here

 |---|---|---|

-You need all three.
-A small list with high quality and high frequency can produce a $200K career.
-A massive list with no follow-up produces nothing.
-The agents at the top of the business hit all three every single month, for years.
+A small list with high quality and frequency can produce a $200K career; a massive list with no follow-up produces nothing.
+The agents at the top hit all three every single month, for years.
+The monthly drumbeat that builds it:

-- Monthly market newsletter through Constant Contact — short, useful, not salesy.
-It signals expertise.
-People save it.
-They forward it.
+- Monthly market newsletter (Constant Contact) — short, useful, not salesy.
+People save it and forward it.

-- Handwritten notes after closings, after a coffee, after a referral.
-Mailed.
-Takes 90 seconds.
-Almost no agent does this.
-The ones who do never run out of business.
+- Hand-written notes after closings, coffees, and referrals.
+90 seconds.
+Almost no agent does it; the ones who do never run out of business.

-- An open house every weekend.
-The neighborhood sees you.
-The buyers meet you.
-The signs stay up.
+- An open house every weekend — the neighborhood sees you, the buyers meet you.

-- Be the agent who knows the market.
-Specifics: "11 of 14 closings on this block in the last 6 months sold above asking — here are the addresses."
-The agent who knows specifics is the one who gets remembered.
+- Know the specifics — not "the market is strong," but "11 of 14 closings on this block in 6 months sold above asking — here are the addresses."

 The Three Things Every Successful Agent Knows

 - Nobody is going to save them.
-No brokerage, no team leader, no coaching program, no marketing platform.
-Their business is theirs to build, and theirs alone.
+No brokerage, team leader, coaching program, or platform.
+The business is theirs to build, and theirs alone.

-- Activity is the only thing they fully control.
-They can't control market conditions, interest rates, the seller who flakes, or the buyer who lowballs.
-They can control how many conversations they have today.
+- Activity is the only thing they control.
+Not market conditions, rates, or the seller who flakes — just how many conversations they have today, and what those people think of them after.

 - The work doesn't stop.
-The agent who closes 30 deals a year is not lounging.
-They're prospecting harder than the agent who closes 5.
-The newsletter keeps going out.
-The notes keep getting written.
-The drumbeat doesn't break.
+The agent who closes 30 deals a year prospects harder than the one who closes 5.
+That's why they close 30.

-- I give you the systems, the training, the playbooks, the broker support, and the infrastructure of a brokerage with $500M+ in volume and 2,500+ closed transactions across six states.
+- I give you the systems, training, playbooks, broker support, and the infrastructure of a brokerage with $500M+ in volume and 2,500+ closed transactions across six states.

 - We close deals together.
 Long term, we both win.